davidelstone/DeckOfCards/readme.md

 A simple, shuffleable deck of cards which can be 'dealt' one by one.
 Designed to be used for 'Deck of cards' workouts.

+Works on latest modern web & mobile browsers.
+No IE support.

 ## What's a 'Deck of cards' workout?

 You pick four unique bodyweight exercises and assign each one to a suit.